deanebarker/Denina-Sharp/README.md

     pipeline.Execute();

-After the first command executes, the active text is _all_ the HTML from the home page of Gadgetopia.
-After the second command executes, the active text is just the contents of the "title" tag.
-The active text after the last command executes is what is returned by the pipeline (it's what comes out "the other end" of the pipe).
+After the first filter executes, the active text is _all_ the HTML from the home page of Gadgetopia.
+After the filter command executes, the active text is just the contents of the "title" tag.
+The active text after the last filter executes is what is returned by the pipeline (it's what comes out "the other end" of the pipe).

-Commands are grouped into categories.
-Any command without a "dot" is assumed to be a member of the "Core" category.
+Filters are grouped into categories (really, they should be called "namespaces").
+Any command without a "dot" is assumed to map to "Core" category.

-By default, a command changes the active text and passes it to the next command.
-However, the result of a command can be instead redirected into variable stored for later use.
-This does _not_ change the active text.
+By default, a filter changes the active text and passes it to the next filter.
+However, the result of a filter can be instead redirected into variable stored for later use.
+This does _not_ change the active text -- it remains unchanged.

 You can direct the result of an operation to a variable by using the "=>" operator and a variable name at the end of a statement.